 Frequently referred to as the Florida probate tax, the estate tax is a tax on your right to transfer property upon your death.
 It consists of an accounting of everything you own or have certain interests in as of the date of death.

 The fair market value of these items at the time of death is used.
 It is not what you paid for them or what their values were when you acquired them.
 The total of all of these items is your “Gross Estate.”
 The includible property may consist of cash and securities, real estate, insurance, trusts, annuities, business interests and other assets.
 This is the value of the taxable estate.

-Estates valued above a certain dollar amount are subject to federal estate tax.
+The federal estate tax exemption in 2023 is $12,920,000 and fluctuates annually.
 A failure to pay this tax may lead to charges of tax evasion or fraud.

-Federal estate taxes are the only estate taxes that a decedent’s estate will have to pay if the decedent was a Florida resident, the decedent did not own property in a state (or country) that does impose an estate tax, and the size of the estate falls within the federal estate tax exemption.
+Since there is no Florida probate tax, federal estate taxes are typically the only estate taxes that a decedent’s estate will have to pay if the decedent was a Florida resident, the decedent did not own property in a state (or country) that does impose an estate tax, and the size of the estate falls within the federal estate tax exemption.

 It is the responsibility of the estate’s personal representative to pay any estate tax liability during the administration of the probate estate.
 As a result, the matter of estate taxes in Stuart probate cases is an essential one.